Two-dimensional Synchrotron Beam Characterisation from a Single Interferogram: Fitting the coherences

 \subsection{Parametrisation of the model for the coherence}

-By the van Cittert–Zernike theorem the coherence can be very well represented by the Fourier transform of the source intensity distribution.
+By {suitable approximations of} the van Cittert–Zernike theorem (cite TMS 2017), the coherence can be very well represented by the Fourier transform of the source intensity distribution.
 Working on the assumption that the source is a multi-variate Gaussian~\cite{Sands:1969lzn}, then the coherence is also a multi-variate Gaussian, which is what we use as the model.
 We fit a parametrisation in terms of the overall width ($\sigma$) and the distortion in the vertical-horizontal directions ($\eta$) and diagonal ($\rho$) directions:

+{and the independent variables $u$ and $v$ are coordinates of a displacement in the plane of the aperture mask.
+In this parametrisation in the plane of the aperture mask the major axis $\sigma_u^0$, minor axis $\sigma_v^0$, and the tilt angle $\phi$ of the major axis $\phi$ as measured from $u$ direction are: }